TorkamaniLab/Genotype_Imputation_Pipeline/README.md

 ## How to run

-Before starting the pipeline, modify copy the contends of the required_tools folder into your home folder in garibaldi:
+Before starting the pipeline, copy the contends of the required_tools folder into your home folder in garibaldi:

 ```
 cp -r required_tools $HOME/